Nguyễn Công Phượng: International career

-Vietnam U–19
+Youth

 Công Phượng was first called up to Vietnam U-19 team in September 2013 to participate in 2013 AFF U-19 Youth Championship.
 The team made it into the final with unbeaten run of five wins but eventually lost out to host nation Indonesia U–19 in the penalty shoot-out (7–6).
 Công Phượng scored twice in this competition.

 Công Phượng was the top goal scorer at the 2014 AFC U-19 Championship qualification held in October 2013.
-He scored seven goals which include a brace against Australia U–19, the game ended with a shocking result of 5–1 win for U–19 Vietnam.
-His team finished at the top of the group with nine points and qualified for the final tournament.
+He scored 7 goals which include a brace against Australia U–19, the game ended with a shocking result of 5–1 win for U–19 Vietnam.
+His team finished at the top of the group with 9 points and qualified for the final tournament.

 At the 2014 AFF U-19 Youth Championship in September 2014, Công Phượng scored a stunning solo goal against Australia U–19 right at the end of the game which help his team achieve a 1–0 victory.
 The goal was voted as goal of tournament; this goal helped to raise Công Phượng's popularity even more.
 Công Phượng scored another goal in the game against U–19 Japan.
 His team made it into the final and ended up as runner up after lost the game 0–1 to Japan U–19.

 Công Phượng captained his team at 2014 AFC U-19 Championship held in October 2014.
 They were put in a tough group with other Asia powerhouses, Japan U–19, South Korea U–19, and China U–19.
-His team failed to make it through the group stage with two losses and one draw.
+His team failed to make it through the group stage with 2 losses and 1 draw.
 This is Công Phượng's last tournament with the U–19 side.